MarioLisbona/CA-T1A1-workbook/README.md

 #### **For loop**

 The `for` loop uses repetition to allow you to execute a line of code many times by iterating (looping through) an iterable.
-(Career Karma) [^39] An iterable is any Python object that is “capable of returning its members one at a time, permitting it to be iterated over in a for-loop.”
+(James Gallagher, 2020) [^39] An iterable is any Python object that is “capable of returning its members one at a time, permitting it to be iterated over in a for-loop.”
 Examples of iterables include lists, tuples and strings.
-(Python like you mean it) [^40]
+(Ryan Soklaski 2021) [^40]

 The `for` loop works by first defining an iterable that you want to loop through.
 Then creating a variable to hold the value of the current element in the iterable that is being returned.
 Lastly the code that is to be performed on each loop, on the current value of the variable, is defined.
-This repetition will be continued until the end of the iterable has been reached.(Dataquest IO) [^41]
+This repetition will be continued until the end of the iterable has been reached.(Charlie Custer, 2019) [^41]

 In the example below the print statement will be executed on each loop and display the new value for cheese, which will change on each iteration.